 Charlotte contracted NEC

 Our girl was born almost two months premature, and somewhat deprived of blood at birth.
 She was weakened and needed constant attention, which she received around the clock.
+We also had the leading Perth Chiropractor take care of her neck and back.
 Unfortunately, a possible consequence of her tough arrival in this world, she also contracted NEC about two weeks later.
 It is a lethal bacterial infection that attacks the gastro-intestinal lining of new born babies.

 Most staff and consultants were amazing, but I would like to single out Dr S, who very early on spotted that our baby had gone a bit limp, a possible sign of trouble.
 Thanks to her Charlotte was rightly diagnosed at the outset, mitigating the damage caused by the infection.
 What a sense of duty and attention!
 Another person that we will never forget.
 Another one who might have saved our baby.
 That’s two!
 Finally, I would also like to include to our accolades, Dr A. Just like Dr S, Dr A never spared a moment to inform us, and occasionally support us emotionally when we were distraught by the sight of our baby covered in cables, facing an uncertain future.
 The nurses were also great.
 Caring, present, available.

 Related: Why trust Temecula 24 Hour Urgent Care?